Biological system functions

 2️⃣ acquire, use, and transform matter and energy.

 (*) Biological systems use different kinds of information.
-Living systems (a) store, use, and transfer genetic information, encoded in DNA, and (b) receive, produce, process and respond to non-genetic information, such as communication signals, and internal and external stimuli (chemical, electrical, sensory stimuli).
-While not strictly necessary in principle, in practice we found the distinction between genetic and non-genetic information helpful in organizing our thinking about the functions of biological systems.
+Living systems (a) store, use, and transfer genetic information, encoded in DNA, and (b) receive, produce, process and respond to non-genetic information, such as communication signals, and internal and external (chemical, electrical, sensory) stimuli.
+While not strictly necessary, we found the practical distinction between genetic and non-genetic information to be helpful in organizing our thinking about biological systems functions.

 Examples of biological functions